huggingface/blog/falcon2-11b.md

 [TII](www.tii.ae) is launching a new generation of models, [Falcon 2](https://falconllm.tii.ae/), focused on providing the open-source community with a series of smaller models with enhanced performance and multi-modal support.
 Our goal is to enable cheaper inference and encourage the development of more downstream applications with improved usability.

-The first generation of Falcon models, featuring [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) and [Falcon-180B](https://huggingface.co/tiiuae/falcon-180B), made a significant contribution to the open-source community, promoting the release of advanced LLMs with permissive licenses (see the [Falcon-180B blogpost](https://huggingface.co/blog/falcon, https://huggingface.co/blog/falcon-180b)).
+The first generation of Falcon models, featuring [Falcon-40B](https://huggingface.co/tiiuae/falcon-40b) and [Falcon-180B](https://huggingface.co/tiiuae/falcon-180B), made a significant contribution to the open-source community, promoting the release of advanced LLMs with permissive licenses [Falcon-180B blogpost](https://huggingface.co/blog/falcon, https://huggingface.co/blog/falcon-180b).
 More detailed information on the previous generation of Falcon models can be found in the [RefinedWeb, Penedo et al., 2023](https://proceedings.neurips.cc/paper_files/paper/2023/hash/fa3ed726cc5073b9c31e3e49a807789c-Abstract-Datasets_and_Benchmarks.html) and [The Falcon Series of Open Language Models, Almazrouei et al., 2023](https://arxiv.org/abs/2311.16867) papers.

 The second generation of models is focused on increased usability and integrability, building a multi-modal ecosystem.
 We start this journey by releasing not only the base [11B LLM](https://huggingface.co/tiiuae/falcon-11B), but also the [11B VLM model](https://huggingface.co/tiiuae/Falcon-11B-vlm) that incorporates image understanding capabilities.
 The vision-language model, or VLM, will allow users to engage in chats about visual content using text.